MckLisowski/newsstack/README.md

 Newstack is an application alowing you to add "discoveries" being anything from the Internet.
 Logged in user can create a discovery by adding a description and a link to it.
 All webpage wisitors can browse through discoveries and their particular categories, while loged in users can also vote on them using up/down arrows.

 Application has been created using Maven and based on software design pattern MVC with additional layer between data acces layer and controllers.
-View layer has been made using JSP pages, controllers layers using servlets, and model layer has been divided into services layer and data acces layer.
+View layer has been made using JSP pages, controllers layer using servlets, and model layer has been divided into services layer and data acces layer.
+Dao classes (Data acces object) are responsible for communication with database.
+Then, to communicate with controllers and view Dto objects (Data transfer object) are used.
+Application is run on Tomcat server.
+Application uses MySQL database utilising JDBC API.
+In order to improve legibility JSPF segments have  been created.